 Instructions for Students:

-At least one letter of recommendation must be submitted in addition to the online portion of the CSU, Chico scholarship application in order for you to be considered for a CSU, Chico scholarship.
-The letter must be a reflection of your current academic abilities.
+At least one letter of recommendation must be submitted by a reference in addition to the submission of the online Wildcat Scholarship Application in order to be considered for a scholarship.
 Please have no more than two letters submitted on your behalf.

 Scholarships in these areas do not require the letter of recommendation, but a student's scholarship opportunities will be increased by also submitting a letter of recommendation for consideration of other university scholarships.